theRealAph/ScopeLocals/README.md

 [_Remark_: These paragraphs also need to be more careful about where the binding happens.]

 The syntactic structure of `where(...)` and `call(...)` means that rebinding is only visible in the dynamic scope of `call`.
-The body of `log(...)` cannot change the binding seen by that method itself but can change the binding seen by its callees, such as the `call(...)` method.
+The body of `log(...)` cannot change the binding seen by that method itself but can change the binding seen by its callees, such as the `formatter.get(...)` method.
 This guarantees a bounded lifetime for sharing of the new value.

 ###  Inheriting scoped values